 First graders at The Geneva School embark on a journey through the fascinating state of Florida.
 They marvel at manatees, the gentle giants living in the warm waters of the springs, and are introduced to many other indigenous animals.
-Together they travel back to a time when early Florida natives inhabited the land and courageous European explorers first landed on this unknown land of wild beauty, the “land of flowers,” La Florida.
-As students discover the magnificence of their home state, they also ponder their own value as sons and daughters of the very same creator who hung the moon and stars that shine in the Florida night sky.
+Together they travel back to a time when early Florida natives inhabited the land and courageous European explorers first landed on this unknown shore, the “land of flowers,” La Florida.
+As students discover the magnificence of their home state, they also ponder their own value as sons and daughters of the very same Creator who hung the moon and stars that shine in the Florida night sky.

 Penmanship, Phonics, Spelling, Grammar, Reading, and Writing

 Curriculum: Spell To Write and Read (SWR) by Wanda Sanseri

 Spelling is the backbone to all writing and reading, but it is a skill that is often neglected in beginning language arts instruction.
 First grade teachers utilize spelling to teach penmanship, composition, grammar, literature, creativity, and vocabulary enrichment.
 This time-efficient method unifies language arts and adds interest to spelling instruction.
 Geneva’s spelling program, Spell to Write and Read, along with the Orton-Gillingham approach (teachers explicitly instruct in the connections between letters and sounds) support fluency development because they allow for ongoing practice with basic phonemes and rules for proper spelling.

 - The discipline of daily instruction and an emphasis on proper formation of D’Nealian handwriting reinforce beautiful penmanship and allow for easy transition to cursive.